miguelamello/python-fleet-logbook/README.md

 ## 3) Ingestor Service - Implementation

-The Ingestor Service is implemented in Python 3.11 using the following libraries: `signal, socket, sys, time, threading, logging, dotenv, mongo_client, nmea`.
+The Ingestor Service is implemented in Python 3.11 using the following libraries:

+- signal
+- socket
+- sys,
+- time
+- threading
+- logging
+- dotenv
+- mongo_client
+- nmea

 The service is composed of the following main tasks taht should be implemented: